Meningococcal group B only vaccine

 - HIV positive individuals

-- Individuals with inherited or acquired complement deficiency
+- Individuals with a complement deficiency

 - Pre/post-solid organ transplantation